msam3/web102_prework/README.md

 I had a vague understanding of it so to spend time using it made the distinction clear to me what each actually does.
 I also had a bit of difficulty with the logical aspect of JS.
 Using the rendering, filter ing data, and manipulating the DOM.
 I spent a lot of time trying to fix some of my code, but it also ma- de me better understand how JS controls page behavior.
+Filters, stats,

 ## License